 As of Fedora 18, the iptables service has been replaced by firewalld.
 For those that prefer managing static firewall rules with iptables, follow these steps to revert back to iptables.

-You will need to have a Fedora 21, 22, or 23 cloud server provisioned and root permissions.
+You will need to have a Fedora 21, 22, or 23 virtual private server provisioned and root permissions.

 Using IPTables instead of firewalld

 Disable firewalld and stop the service with the following commands:

 Enable iptables and start the service:

 Check to make sure iptables is now running:

 anet – Use iptables instead of firewalld – 1